 In its natural state, water from a well can be dangerous for a person’s health if not tested and maintained regularly.

-In the following subtopics, a brief overview of some general problems and concerns related to well water is also provided to stress the necessity for constant attention and prevention.
+The following subtopics briefly overview some general problems and concerns related to well water, stressing the necessity for constant attention and prevention.

 ┃Contaminants in Well Water

-While well water is, in many cases, accessible, it is highly vulnerable to contamination because it is directly linked to the immediate area surrounding it.
+While well water is often accessible, it is highly vulnerable to contamination because it is directly linked to the immediate surrounding area.
 The following are some of the most common well water contaminants and their associated risks:

-• Bacteria and Viruses: There are so many bacteria like E.coli, coliform bacteria, and viruses that contaminate well water through surface water, leaking septic tanks, or animal dumping.
-This contamination may cause stomach diseases, fever, and, in rare cases, other illnesses when treated improperly.
+Bacteria and Viruses: Many bacteria, such as E. coli and coliform bacteria, and viruses contaminate well water through surface water, leaking septic tanks, or animal dumping.
+When treated improperly, this contamination may cause stomach diseases, fever, and, in rare cases, other illnesses.

-• Heavy Metals: Lead, arsenic, or mercury can dissolve from industrial waste, natural occurrences, or old pipes that transport water to homes.
-When a person is exposed to these metals for a long time, more worsened effects such as neurological disorders, affected kidneys, or sometimes cancer can be experienced.
+Heavy Metals: Lead, arsenic, or mercury can dissolve in industrial waste, natural occurrences, or old pipes transporting water to homes.
+When a person is exposed to these metals for a long time, the effects can worsen, causing neurological disorders, affected kidneys, or even cancer.

-• Pesticides and Herbicides: When chemicals used in agriculture get into the water table, they may bring along elements that have effects on hormonal balance or may cause illnesses in the long run.
+Pesticides and Herbicides: When chemicals used in agriculture reach the water table, they may carry elements that affect hormonal balance or cause illnesses in the long run.

-• Other Contaminants: The emission of volatile organic compounds and naturally occurring radioactive materials such as radon are examples of compounds that may have serious implications for the health of people.
+Other Contaminants: The emission of volatile organic compounds and naturally occurring radioactive materials such as radon are examples of compounds that may have serious implications for people's health.

 ┃No Standardized Treatment